 France passes a law which bans Wi-Fi in crèches, nurseries, pre-schools and places of care for under 3s.
 In primary schools Wi-Fi has to be switched off when devices are not being used.
 This is a good first step.
 But why would damaging health effects of Wi-Fi stop at the age of 3?
-Decreased fertility, damage to the brain, induction and promotion of cancers could also occur in older children, teenagers or adults.
+Health effects could also occur in older children, teenagers or adults.

 Should you trust the guidance from Public Health England on the safety of Wi-Fi?
-The document 'A need for Accurate Information' describes why the guidance is based on inaccurate, incomplete and misleading information, along with conflicts of interest.
-It is time to take safeguarding children seriously and to demand honest assessments of the risks by those responsible.
+'A need for Accurate Information' describes why the guidance is based on inaccurate, incomplete and misleading information, along with conflicts of interest.

 The BabySafe project from the Environmental Health Trust.
 Protect unborn babies from wireless technologies.
 Leaflet 'What you need to know about wireless radiation and your baby'.